Thursday, March 29, 2012

 Which brings me to the main reason why the presence of an accurate prediction in an apocalyptic discourse counts against its authenticity, and not in its favor: in a typical apocalypse, most of its predictions are "retrojected," because normally an apocalypse is written from the viewpoint of someone who lived long before -- centuries in the case of Daniel or Enoch, decades in the case of Jesus.
 The predictions begin from the past figure's own time, and are taken from history, not prediction, until the present time of the apocalyptic writer.
 Daniel, for example, is supposed to have lived during the Babylonian exile (586-538 BCE), but most scholars believe that the Book of Daniel was written in the mid-to-late 160s BCE.
 The "predictions" in the book stop being accurate at the time of its writing, so there's no reason to believe that Daniel accurately foresaw historical events from 538 to 165 BCE; the author of the book retrojected them.
 (The New Testament Revelation is an exception to this pattern; the writer who was granted the visions is avowedly writing not about the distant future but about recent events and events very soon to come.
 He was wrong too.)
 So, when you find accurate predictions in an apocalyptic work, the best presumption is that they were written after the fact.
 Even if Jesus did predict the destruction of the Temple, he also evidently predicted his return immediately afterward; so either he got lucky, or Mark invented the prediction (or it was invented by someone Mark used as a source) and put it into Jesus' mouth.

-We'll never know for certain because we don't know when the gospels were written or what material their authors had to work with.
+We'll never know for certain because we don't know exactly when the gospels were written or what material their authors had to work with.
 Pagels agrees with many if not most other New Testament scholars that the gospels were written after the burning and desecration of the Temple in 70, which is another reason to conclude that Jesus' prediction was invented to fit the history.

 A large part of the problem isn't Pagels's fault.
 Standard early Christian history is complicated by scholars' need to reconcile the confused and historically unreliable New Testament material with sound historical practice.
 So, for example, while discussing the Apocryphon (or Secret Book) of James from Nag Hammadi, she writes,

 Here the author deliberately recalls -- and challenges -- what many Christians believe, having read the New Testament Book of Acts.
 For the Book of Acts says that after Jesus died, he appeared to his disciples in resurrected form and continued to speak with them for forty days, but that then he ascended bodily into heaven: "As they were watching ... a cloud took him out of their sight.
 While he was going ... they were gazing upward toward heaven."
 Traditionally, Christians have taken this to mean that after that time, those seeking access to Jesus could find it only indirectly, through "apostolic tradition," as they called the oral and written accounts that the apostles were said to have handed down for the benefit of those born too late to ever speak directly with Jesus [87-88, italics and ellipsis in original].Ay, what a mess.
 I'm not sure how much of this is Pagels's account of what "many Christians believe" and how much is what she thinks the New Testament actually says.
 Start with the Book of Acts, which was probably written by the same person who wrote the gospel of Luke.
-Although Acts does say that Jesus ascended to heaven after forty days, it also shows Jesus appearing to various people after that period.
+Although Acts does say that Jesus ascended to heaven after forty days, it also shows Jesus appearing to various people after that time.
 Not only did Jesus appear "in his resurrected form" to Paul (Acts 9:3ff), which is hardly obscure, but

 10 ...there was a certain disciple at Damascus, named Ananias; and to him said the Lord in a vision, Ananias.
 And he said, Behold, I am here, Lord.